 There are many!
 We offer over 600 Honors College classes per year, or over 250 per semester.
 These classes are small, averaging about 18 students, allowing for you to engage deeply with your classmates, your professor, and the course content.
-Our classes are marked by discussions, demonstrations, debates, and much more.
+Our classes are distinguished by discussions, demonstrations, debates, and much more.
 Our students also get free printing, priority registration, and an Honors College advisor to help keep them on track with requirements.
 There are also study abroad trips, research opportunities, internship programs, and service learning experiences available exclusively to Honors College students.

 No, only Honors College students who declare International Business as incoming freshmen receive direct admission.
-Current students who wish to apply to the international business program are not eligible for direct admission and will be required to apply through the standard process.
+Students transfering to the SCHC (either internally or externally) who declare International Business are not eligible for direct admission and will be required to apply through the standard process.